Sophia Hinerangi: Early life

-Entrepreneurism and Tourism Businesswoman
+Entrepreneurism and tourism

 Especially since 1870 with the visit to New Zealand by Prince Alfred, Duke of Edinburgh, the popularity of tourists visiting ideal locations such as the Lake Country of the Waikato grew.
-Local Māori leaders developed tourism industries alongside public accommodations and eventually allowed for surveys by railway companies to increase the tourist traffic.
+Local Māori leaders developed tourism industries alongside public accommodations and eventually allowed for surveys by railway companies to increase tourist traffic.
 For example, a reporter from Rotorua in 1885 proclaimed that while the Cambridge line of coaches was suitable for invalids coming to the hot springs and spas there, a national effort to extend a Rotorua Branch Railway was needed.
 He went on to explain that the Māori were busy building public accommodation houses at Whakarewarewa "where a more varied and extensive field for bathing opens out."